 SIX: PRACTICE.
 WHEN YOU’RE DONE, PRACTICE MORE.
 REPEAT.

 Yes, we harped on this when you proposed and we stressed it again for the Best Man’s toast, but it’s the single most effective way to improve your performance.
 Keep practicing in the mirror until you can deliver it with confidence.
 Don’t just give this a few minutes.
 Give it a few hours.
 If you spent 67 hours playing Madden just so you can have the league’s leading rusher, leading receiver, and leading passer all on the same team—we’ve all done this—then you can spend a few hours prepping for the most important speech of your life.

 Before you actually get to the lovey-dovey stuff (see Rule 1), turn from the crowd to your bride, pause, let the moment gather a hint of drama, and then look her dead in the eye.
 Address her by her name.
 This will make every woman in the reception reach for a tissue and dab their newly-forming tears.

 All you really need is an intro (welcoming the guests), a boatload of thank yous (see above), some humor-and-heart anecdotes about how you met your wife, and then a closing about how much you love her.
 Bang.
 That’s it.
 No need to reinvent the wheel.

-  Again, we don’t recommend using canned quotations like, “St. Augustine once said, ‘Insomuch as love grows in you, so beauty grows.
+Again, we don’t recommend using canned quotations like this one, courtesy of The Knot again: “St. Augustine once said, ‘Insomuch as love grows in you, so beauty grows.
 For love is the beauty of the soul.’”
-(Guess who suggested that little gem?
-Yep.
-Keep ‘em coming, Knot!)

 “Rachel – in case any of you hadn’t noticed, is the perfect wife, and I’m lucky she said yes.